livingsocial/HiveSwarm/README.markdown

 ### intervals(group column, interval column)
 Run:

     create temporary function intervals as 'com.livingsocial.hive.udtf.Intervals';

 *intervals* takes a group column argument and an interval argument and returns a two column table with the intervals between the rows per group.
 The interval column can be a numerical or date/datetime (string) column.

+### ilike(colname, pattern)
+Same as regular Hive like but is case irrespective (just like MySQL's like).
+Use is like:

+    create temporary function ilike as 'com.livingsocial.hive.udf.ILike';
+    select city_name, count from city_counts where ilike(city_name, "%baltimore%");

 ## Bugs / Contact
 Any bugs / request can be submited via tickets on [Github](https://github.com/livingsocial/HiveSwarm).